-Tal ble 6-1: Past Performance Program Program Objective Program Action Accomplishment Effectiveness and Appropriateness homeowners offering a substantial incentive in the form of a discount of 50% from the list price of the home.
-Eligible Single Family homes located in revitalization areas are listed exclusively for sale through the Good Neighbor Next Door Sales program.
-Properties are available for purchase through the program for seven days.
-The City continues to provide information on these two programs at City Hall.
-20 Section 8 Rental Assistance Provide rent subsidies to very low-income households that spend more than 50 percent or their income on rent.
+Table 6-: 1: Past Performance Program Program Objective Program Action Current Planning Period Accomplishments Effectiveness and Appropriateness on this program at City Hall.
+5.3G County Housing Voucher Program- Section 8 Rental Assistance Provide rent subsidies to very low-income households that spend more than 50 percent or their income on rent.
 Continue subsidy and encourage registration of buildings; provide information and referrals to landlords regarding participation in the Housing Choice Voucher Program.
 The City continues to participate in the Housing Voucher Program administered by the San Bernardino Housing Authority.
 The Housing Choice Voucher (HCV) Program (commonly referred to as Section 8) manages vouchers to low income families and individuals.
-This program will be included in the 2014-2021 Housing Element.
+These vouchers give our families the freedom to select decent, safe and sanitary housing based on their individual needs.
+From 2016-2018 the County assisted 30,780 homes with vouchers, including 1,552 residents in Rialto through the Section 8 Program.
 As the city has little control over how the County's programs are administered, the City will be responsible for advertising the program and providing information to residents.
+5.3H Tenant-Based Rental Assistance Provide financial assistance with required security deposits on rental housing units and tenant-paid utilities to Continue participation and advertise availability, The City continues to participate in the County tenant-based rental assistance.
+The program As the city has little control over how the County's programs are administered, the persons who can afford monthly rent payments including by maintaining information about has two components: Eviction Prevention and New Rentals.
+City will be responsible for advertising the